tarantool/ansible-cartridge/doc/steps.md

 - `cartridge_package_path` - should be specified to compute app distribution directory (otherwise, `update_instance` is skipped);
-- `expelled` - indicates if instance must be expelled from topology;
+- `expelled` - indicates if instance must be expelled from topology (to determine if it's should be checked if instance should be restarted);
-- `restarted` - if instance should be restarted or not (user forced decision);
+- `restarted` - if instance should be restarted or not (user forced decision) (to determine if it's should be checked if instance should be restarted);
 - `cartridge_multiversion` - indicates that
   [multiversion approach](/doc/multiversion.md) is enabled;
 - `cartridge_app_user` - user which will own the links;